EPCCed/git-github-travis-lab/README.md

 Push to trigger a new build
 ---------------------------

 These changes are to our local repository only.
 Once we push them to GitHub, they will trigger the running of our Travis CI job.
-So, let's push these changes to our repository on GitHub, denoted by the 'remote', `origin`, into its default, `master`, branch:
+So, let's push these changes to our repository on GitHub, denoted by the `remote`, `origin`, into its default, `master`, branch:

 ```
 $ git push origin master